grafana/tanka/docs/docs/installation.md

 ## From source

-In case the above won't work for you, try with `go get`:
+In case the above won't work for you, you can try building the most recent code using `go get`:

 ```bash
 $ go get -u github.com/grafana/tanka/cmd/tk